Editor's note: This article was originally published in 2014 but has been updated for 2019 and beyond. We hope you enjoy!

 After establishing your goals, you have to create a plan to make those goals happen.
 Think of the plan as creating a series of objectives that will ultimately allow you to accomplish the goal.
 I'm a big fan of using SMART plans to achieve goals.
 SMART is an acronym.
 Here's one of many definitions for the acronym.

 Specific: What is the specific goal you're trying to accomplish?
-And
+And be specific!

 Measurable: How can you measure your success?
 Think about how you will know when you've accomplished the goal.